stacksBundles/whatsTheScore/README.md

 The app uses the <a href='http://apps.washingtonpost.com/sports/'>Washington Post Sports API</a> to fetch and display stats from the 2013-2014 NFL regular season games.
 Visit <a href='http://iainmingo.com/'>iainmingo.com</a> to see for yourself.

 <h4>How do I use the WaPo Sports API?</h4>
 Since there's very little documentation explaining how to interact with the WaPo Sports API I had to do a little fishing.
 To retrieve stats for a specific game, the request URL has to include the 'gamecode' of the game in question (&gamecode=XXXXXXXX).
-How these 'gamecodes' are generated is not evident to me, so I queried the API and extracted the gamecodes from the JSON-formatted response.
+How these 'gamecodes' are generated is not evident to me, so I queried the API *en mass* for and extracted the gamecodes from the JSON-formatted response.
 Here's the Python script I used:

 ```python
 import json